How to Waterproof a Basement Like a Pro

 Photo: maryviolet / Adobe Stock

-Knowing the various procedures for waterproofing a basement will clue you into what your situation requires.
-Your basement may only need preventative measures to ensure that water infiltration doesn’t happen, or more intense methods could be necessary to stop a problem and keep it from happening again.
+There are quite a few ways to waterproof your basement, and the strategies you should use will depend on whether you need preventative measures to ensure that water infiltration doesn’t happen or more intense methods if you need to stop a problem and keep it from happening again.

 Remove Water and Mold

 1. Wait until the standing water is gone before attempting any work.
-Use a wet/dry vac to remove puddles from the floor.
+Use a wet/dry vacuum to remove puddles from the floor.

-2. Mix one cup of bleach per gallon of water and a stiff-bristled brush to remove small amounts of mold from affected areas.
+2. Mix one cup of bleach per gallon of water and use a stiff-bristled brush to remove small amounts of mold from affected areas.
+Always wear gloves and a respirator when working with mold.

-3. For large amounts of mold, hire a mold removal specialist near you to remove it from the property.
+3. For large amounts of mold, hire a mold removal specialist near you to remove it.

 Install a Dehumidifier

-In mild cases, a powerful residential dehumidifier might prove effective enough to postpone or avoid other waterproofing approaches.
+In mild cases, a powerful, portable residential dehumidifier might prove effective enough to postpone or avoid other waterproofing approaches.

 1. Place a dehumidifier in a central location.
 Consider running two of them if the space is large or the basement is particularly humid.